pkariithi/portfolio/README.md

 Patrick Karuri

 ## description of project
-An online repository of Patrick Karuri
+An online repository of Patrick Karuri.

+### NOTE:
+Some functionality that requires Javascript or a server side language have not been done.
+These include:
+- Fixed header height
+- Menu on mobile
+- Submitting the contact form

 ## project setup instructions
+- Clone repo
 - Open in VS Code
 - Serve with Live Server